ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 Refer to the [PostgreSQL](https://{DomainName}/docs/services/databases-for-postgresql/index.html#about-databases-for-postgresql) and [Redis](https://{DomainName}/docs/services/databases-for-redis/index.html#about-databases-for-redis) docs for more on replication.

 #### Backups

-IBM® Cloud Databases offers automatic back-ups to cross-regional Cloud Object Storage.
+{{site.data.keyword.databases-for}} offers automatic back-ups to cross-regional {{site.data.keyword.cos_full_notm}}.
 Daily and on-demand backups are available for 30 days.
 Each backup is labeled with its type, and when the backup was taken.
-Click the backup to reveal the full ID of the backup and a command that you can use to restore a backup with the IBM Cloud CLI.
+Click the backup to reveal the full ID of the backup and a command that you can use to restore a backup with the {{site.data.keyword.cloud_notm}} CLI.
 More on backups can be found [here](https://{DomainName}/docs/services/databases-for-postgresql/dashboard-backups.html#backups) for PostgreSQL and [here](https://{DomainName}/docs/services/databases-for-redis/dashboard-backups.html#backups) for Redis.

 ### {{site.data.keyword.cos_full_notm}}